matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `isLater()` <a name="isLater"></a>

-Returns true if the current date is older than the given $date
+Returns true if the current date is older than the given `$date`.

 #### Signature